ityou-tech/snowflake-signup-automation/README.md

 snowflake-signup --first-name "John" --last-name "Doe" --email "john.doe@example.com" --save-config
 ```

+### Edition Selection

+The script handles Snowflake's unique UI for edition selection:

+- **Business Critical**: Handles the combined "Business CriticalEnterprise" text in the UI
+- **Enterprise**: Selects the Enterprise option
+- **Standard**: Selects the Standard option

+If an unrecognized edition is specified, the script will default to Business Critical with a warning message.

 ### Command-line Options

 - `--first-name`: First name for the signup form